wp-plugins/zigwidgetclass/readme.txt

 Donate link: http://www.zigpress.com/donations/
 Tags: widgets, widget, widget instance, custom class, classes, css, zig, zigpress Requires at least: 3.1.1
-Tested up to: 3.4
+Tested up to: 3.4.2
-Stable tag: 0.3.2
+Stable tag: 0.4

 Lets you add a custom class to each widget instance.

 == Description ==

 ZigWidgetClass adds a free text field to each widget control form on your widget admin page.
 Enter a class name in the box and it will be added to the classes that WordPress applies to that widget instance.

-It only works with widgets created by extending the built-in multi widget class.
+IMPORTANT: It only works with widgets created by extending the built-in multi-widget class!
+If it appears not to work on a certain widget, that widget is probably not a multi-widget.

 Requires WordPress 3.1.1+ and PHP 5.2.4+.

-For further information and support, please visit [the ZigWidgetClass home page](http://www.zigpress.com/wordpress/plugins/zigwidgetclass/).
+For further information and support, please visit [the ZigWidgetClass home page](http://www.zigpress.com/plugins/zigwidgetclass/).

+= To Do =
+* Make it work with the Widget Context plugin as well as the Widget Logic plugin.

 == Installation ==